Protecting your family, in our Hometown, for a LIFETIME!

 When a severe weather event or other emergency incident occurs, you may need a roof inspection to assess the totality of your damage.
 Hometown Roofing inspections identify needed repairs.
 That way, you plan for the next steps and do what's necessary to protect your roof and your family.

 Hometown Roofing was born out of a rich legacy and a steadfast commitment to quality.
-Unlike many roofing companies in South Carolina, we stand by the ethos of doing everything right and never cutting corners.
+Unlike many roofing companies in FULL_SC, we stand by the ethos of doing everything right and never cutting corners.
 We extend that commitment to your home, whether you need minor roof repairs, a total roof replacement, or something in between.
 Contact our office to schedule your initial consultation today.

 132 E 2nd N St, Summerville, SC 29483